gebre/deploy-dockerize-django-ec2/README.md

   - PostgreSQL: Open-source relational database management system.
   - ElasticSearch: Powerful search engine for efficient data indexing and querying.
   - Celery & Celery Beat: Asynchronous task queue with a scheduler for background tasks.
-  - Swagger (OpenAPI): Generates interactive API documentation for easy understanding and testing of endpoints.
 - **Simplified Setup Process**: No need to individually install Python, PostgreSQL, ElasticSearch, etc. Run a single command to initialize the entire development environment.

 ## Getting Started

 To get started with the Django Starter Kit:

-1. **Clone the Repository**: `git clone https://github.com/codewithmuh/django-starter-kit.git`
+1. **Clone the Repository**: `git clone https://github.com/codewithmuh/deploy-dockerize-django-ec2.git`
-2. **Configure Environment Variables**: Modify the `local.backend.env` available in build-process folder , we will use this file to customize settings according to your requirements.
+2. **Configure Environment Variables**: Modify the `production.backend.env` available in build-process folder , we will use this file to customize settings according to your requirements.
 3. **Run Setup Command**:
    ```bash
    docker compose -f "./build-process/docker-compose-django-backend.yml" up -d --build